Crowning Moment of Heartwarming in Tolkien's The Lord of The Rings

-Let's recap the sacrifice they're making, shall we?
-First of all, they're immortal (as in, they do not die of old age).
-Second of all, they weren't involved in the war (if they had been, they wouldn't have been able to spare that many archers).
-Third, if things got bad, they could always take a boat to Valinor (which is essentially paradise).
+A recap of the sacrifice they're making.
+First, they're immortal (as in, they do not die of old age).
+Second, if things got bad, they could always take a boat to Valinor (which is essentially paradise).
 Fourth, they knew that theirs was a suicide mission, and that they only raised the men of Rohan's chances of survival from nil to maybe 2%.
-Fifth, the people to the aid of whom they came had done nothing for them for three millennia.
+Fifth, the people whose aid they came to had done nothing for them for three millennia.
 And despite all of this, they still did it.

 The scene near the end of the Battle of Helm's Deep where The Cavalry arrive and this exchange: